danny0838/PyWebScrapBook/README.md

     wsb help config

-For more useful ways to configure PyWebScrapBook alongside WebScrapBook, visit the documentation for [WebScrapBook](https://github.com/danny0838/webscrapbook/wiki/Backend).
+For more useful ways to configure PyWebScrapBook alongside WebScrapBook, visit the documentation wiki for [WebScrapBook](https://github.com/danny0838/webscrapbook/wiki/Backend).